jaeyk/comp_thinking_social_science/docs/06_semi_structured_data.md

 $ gsplit -100 search.jsonl
 ```

 -   After that, you will see several files appeared in the directory.
 Each of these files should have 100 tweets or fewer.
-All of these file names **should start with "x", as in "xaa".**
+All of these file names **should start with "x," as in "xaa."**

 Step 2: Apply the parsing function to each chunk and pull all of these chunks together.